 Intern – Monitoring, Evaluation, Learning and Uptake

-Carol is ICAT’s Monitoring, Evaluation, Learning and Uptake (MELU) Intern and supports the implementation of ICAT’s MELU framework.
+Ricardo is ICAT’s Monitoring, Evaluation, Learning and Uptake (MELU) Intern and supports the implementation of ICAT’s MELU Framework.